antoine-coulon/skott/README.md

 * ✅ Works for JavaScript (EcmaScript and CommonJS modules)
 * ✅ Deeply detects circular dependencies in an efficient way
 * ✅ Deeply collect all dependencies on which a graph node depends on
+* ✅ Deeply search for parent dependencies of a given node
 * ✅ Parent and child dependencies traversals

 ## Examples